HugoDF/alpinejs-playground/README.md

-# AlpineJS Playground
+# Alpine.js Playground

-AlpineJS examples not explictly covered in the core documentation.
+Alpine.js examples not explictly covered in the core documentation.

 Find the examples in the [pages](./pages) directory.